CzternastyHembre/IT1901-ITP/docs/Release 1/README.md

 ### Merge-request

 Before merge-requesting the developer of the branch had to inform the other developers in the group that he would be performing a merge-request.
-The requirement for performing the merge-request would be that the branch is running and would be an appropriate addition to the main branch.
+The requirement for performing the merge-request would be that the application in the branch with the new feature is running as inteded in the issue.

 ## Code quality